 Dr. Lindsay Whorton is proud to be a founding member of The Holdsworth Center.
-As its leader, she is dedicated to living the center’s values to be of service, believe in people and drive for excellence and equity.
+She helped design the blueprint for the center’s programming and has served as president since 2019.
+As its leader, she is dedicated to living Holdsworth’s values to be of service, believe in people and drive for excellence and equity.

-Lindsay’s story with Holdsworth began in 2015, when she was tapped to work with the Organizing Board to develop the blueprint for the center’s inaugural programs while working with the Boston Consulting Group (BCG) in Washington D.C.
-Lindsay officially joined The Holdsworth Center team shortly after its launch in January 2017.
+Lindsay’s story with Holdsworth began in 2015, when Charles Butt, Chairman of H-E-B, tapped her to work with an organizing board designing the center’s first programs.
+At the time, Lindsay was working as a consultant with the Boston Consulting Group (BCG) in Washington D.C.
+She officially joined The Holdsworth Center team shortly after its launch in January 2017.

-As managing director of district support, in partnership with her team, Lindsay launched and evolved Holdsworth’s model for supporting partner districts in their efforts to develop aspiring leaders, place them in leadership roles and support them as they progress along their leadership journey.
-In April 2018, she was named vice president and dean and in March 2019, president.
+In her role as managing director of district support, Lindsay helped create and evolve Holdsworth’s model for supporting partner districts to develop aspiring leaders, place them in leadership roles and support them as they progress along their leadership journey.

 A native of Independence, Missouri, Lindsay earned bachelor’s degree in secondary education and English from Drake University in Iowa, where she served as a captain of the women’s basketball team.
 She holds a master’s degree in comparative social policy and a doctorate in social policy from Oxford University.